Stakely/aztec-staking-payout-audit/README.md

    the per-delegator breakdown.
 2. Pick any row in `attributedCheckpoints[]` and look up its `txHash` on a block explorer.
 The `propose()` calldata's signature recovers to that row's `attester`, confirming Stakely actually proposed that checkpoint.
+Only checkpoints whose `header.coinbase` equals the distribution wallet are counted (`counted: true`), which is what ties the reward to Stakely.
 3. Sum the proposals per delegator, apply the published commission, and compare to `transfers[]`.
    The numbers must match exactly.
 4. Re-run the tool with the published config and the same pinned `--from-epoch`/`--to-epoch`.
 For a fixed epoch window the result is deterministic — you should get byte-identical numbers.

-The accuracy guarantees (epoch-aligned windows, L1-finalization gate, protocol-derived reward, all-or-nothing proposer recovery, full determinism) are documented in the [tool repository](https://github.com/AztecProtocol/aztec-staking-payout).
+The accuracy guarantees (epoch-aligned windows, L1-finalization gate, protocol-derived reward, coinbase-gated attribution, all-or-nothing proposer recovery, full determinism) are documented in the [tool repository](https://github.com/AztecProtocol/aztec-staking-payout).

 ## Operator details